hawleyfarm/hawleyfarm.github.com/content/info/covid-19.md

 On the morning of your departure can you please put all your bedding and towels in the linen bags provided and leave in the utility room and please leave a window open in every room, weather permitting

 The field footpaths are all open to enjoy.

-**Lastly, if any of your party show any symptoms of Covid-19 during your stay, please inform, Pamela, Graham or Annie.**

 We hope you will have a pleasant holiday with us but if you any questions or concerns about a stay, please do not hesitate to contact us.
 Telephone 01404831250, 07968155916.